google/software-product-sprint/walkthroughs/week-3-libraries/blobstore/blobstore-walkthrough.md

 This dependency allows you to reference the classes that come with the App Engine SDK, which includes Blobstore.

-Add this dependency to the `pom.xml` file in your portfolio directory.

 ## File Uploads

 To understand what Blobstore is doing for you, think about how you'd implement